 So, when you are working on a tight budget, or just want to cut down your average monthly spending, food expenses deserve more attention than anything else in your budget.

 Now, considering the recent pandemic scenario, I admire the objective of the prepper community to have a fully stocked pantry.
-But I don’t necessarily have the essentials skills or the dedicated space to store the food in my tiny city apartment.
+But I don’t necessarily have the essential skills or the dedicated space to store the food in my tiny city apartment.
 But, having a well-stocked pantry of essential and nutritious food items is always a great idea, pandemic or not!

 Many of these food items are shelf-stable and can be ordered online on many bulk food stores such as Tropical Traditions from Healthy Traditions whole food coop, Costco, Amazon or Instacart or Hello Fresh.